cabigurra/UStudentApp/README.md

 # Udemy StudentApp
-Open a terminal and type:
+### Open a terminal and type:

-/StudentAPP$ mvn clean install
+- /StudentAPP$ mvn clean install

-Build the project:
+### Build the project:

-/StudentAPP$ mvn clean test
+- /StudentAPP$ mvn clean test

-Allure
+### Allure

-/StudentAPP$ cd target
+- /StudentAPP$ cd target

-/StudentAPP$ allure serve all
+- /StudentAPP$ allure serve all

+---
+Tags can be modified in the pom.xml config in the group section.
+If nothing is provided will run all.